nus-cs2103-AY2324S1/ip/docs/README.md

 ## Getting Started<a name="getting-started"></a>

-1. Clone or download the Duke project code from [GitHub](https://github.com/your/repository).
+1. Clone or download the URBOI project code from [GitHub](https://github.com/TyrusLye/ip/releases/tag/A-Release).
-2. Compile and run the `Duke.java` file to start the Duke chatbot.
+2. Run the `URBOI.java` file to start the Duke chatbot.

 ## Adding Tasks<a name="adding-tasks"></a>